josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦤_Potential_Dodos/🍌_neocon_narcissitic_political_disorder.md

 For this to be a clinically remarkable finding, it would have to be abberant of the norm; unfprtunately it is altogether far too common to be argued to be pathological.

+We shall be utilising a real-life example, because I have spent far too much time in the unwanted digital vicinity of the males of my species.

 ---

 ## 🧪 Symptoms (A Very Serious List.
 Definitely Not Satire.)